 You don’t even need an Elster certificate for this – Sorted sends the VAT return directly to the tax office.
 In addition, you can manage all your invoices and expenses in one place and have an overview of your business finances at all times.

 Freelancers registered as Kleinunternehmer can use this tool for FREE.
-You only need a paid account when you charge VAT to your clients.

 4. What Must be Taken Into Account When Filing the Advance Return for VAT?